jmspit/dodo/DEVELOPER.md

 # Sockets

-All sockets descend from dodo::network::BaseSocket.
+Both dodo::network::Socket and dodo::network::TLSSocket classes implement the from dodo::network::BaseSocket interface.

+## Sockets

+Dodo provides the dodo::network::Socket interface to manage network sockets.

 ## Secure sockets {#developer_networking}

 Dodo supports TLS through dodo::network::TLSContext and dodo::network::TLSSocket.

-### Asymmetric cryptography
+### Transport Layer Security (TLS)

 ![Test Image 4](https://raw.githubusercontent.com/jmspit/dodo/master/src/doc/img/asymmetric_key_encryption.png)

 The core principle to asymmetric cryptography is a mathematical mapping that is cheap to compute in one direction, and computationally infeasible in the other.
-Typically, the ease of muliplying primes and the difficulty in finding prime roots of integers is used.
+Typically, the ease of muliplying primes and the difficulty in finding prime roots of integers is applied.

-In an asymmetric communication handshake, each endpoint has a private key, a *secret* filled with as much entropy (randomness) as possible, typically stored as a file which is (can be) in turn encrypted and protected by a passphrase.
+In an asymmetric communication handshake, each endpoint has a private key, a *secret* filled with as much entropy as possible, typically stored as a file which is (or should be) in turn encrypted and protected by a passphrase.
 The private key is and must not be shared with anyone.
+The passphrase redces the risk when the private key leaks, and must not be allowed to be empty.

 The private key includes public bits that map uniquely to a public key, which can thus be extracted from the private key.
 The private and its public key share the same *modulus*, so a public key can be matched to a private key